skybet/skybet.github.io/_posts/2017-02-02-overlay-network-performance-testing.md

 # What are the options?
 It turns out there are a wide variety of overlay networks to choose from and they all have different characteristics.
 The current networking model for containers (e.g. Docker and Rkt - CoreOS' similar product) is called CNI and theoretically any overlay network that is CNI compliant can be used in Kubernetes.
 The first wave of cutting down these networks is by ease of install - If I'm going to be testing networks en masse, I don't want to be spending days installing to find they're not suitable.

-This meant a much smaller list to benchmark - the ones that had kubeadm addons that can be installed quickly on a disposable cluster.
+This meant a much smaller list to benchmark - the ones that had kubeadm* addons that can be installed quickly on a disposable cluster.
 This list is :

 * [Flannel](https://github.com/coreos/flannel) - the default CoreOS (what we're probably going to use as our base OS) overlay network
 * [Calico](https://www.projectcalico.org/) - the first major overlay network to have network policy support (ACLs for network, similar to firewalls)
 * [Canal](https://github.com/projectcalico/canal) - This is effectively Flannel's overlay network with Calico's policy model, and is so similar to Flannel it's probably not worth testing
 * [Weave](https://www.weave.works/products/weave-net/) - Another good alternative that has network policy support built in
 * [Romana](http://romana.io/) - This turned out to be not an overlay network per se, although it is a networking layer, but was later discarded because we want an overlay network

+*kubeadm is Kubernetes' rather clever "setup wizard" type tool which allows you to set up a Kubernetes cluster extremely quickly.

 # Requirements other than performance